yauritux/phone-booking-app/README.md

 ### TODO

 1. adding more integration tests
-2. create a Dockerfile and encapsulate **phone-booking-app** service within the `docker-compose.yml`